jonasjuhler/LSTM-AnomalyDetection/README.md

 ## Github repos with examples of VAE for anomaly detection
 - [This](https://github.com/KDD-OpenSource/DeepADoTS) repo might just be the most useful.
 It contains PyTorch implementations of a wide range of time series outlier detection algorithm (e.g. an LSTM based encoder-decoder structure).
+- [Here](https://github.com/Danyleb/Variational-Lstm-Autoencoder) is a tensorflow implementation of an LSTM-VAE that is not used for outlier detection.
+(Danyleb)
 - [This](https://github.com/ldeecke/vae-torch) repo has implemented a PyTorch CNN-based VAE to detect outliers in images.
 - [Here](https://github.com/SeldonIO/seldon-core/blob/master/components/outlier-detection/vae) is a Keras implementation of an outlier detection VAE with simple dense layers (FNN)
 - [This](https://github.com/JGuymont/vae-anomaly-detector) repo has a similar approach to the one above only with a PyTorch implementation instead of Keras.